meuniv/novaworld/source/requirement1.rst

 .. admonition:: Fun fact: why is this Nova module called "Hello World"?

-   Answer: because writing a code that outputs "Hellow World" is usually the first thing any budding programmer starts with!
+   Answer: because writing a code that outputs "Hello World" is usually the first thing any budding programmer starts with!

    Example, in Python: